Pico-8 Prototypes

 Blade Runner lineage

-A Voight-Kampff interrogation — Blade Runner lineage.
+A Voight-Kampff interrogation in the Blade Runner lineage.
 The player reads micro-reactions and decides whether the subject across the table is human.
 The answer is never clean, and that's the whole point.

 Elysium